 - Communication – discuss ways to reduce communication required on each task

-- Equipment – can you make enhancements to equipment which will automate steps or stop points
+- Equipment – can you make enhancements to equipment that will automate steps or stop points

 - Technology – are there pieces of technology that will improve the flow